An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Methodology

 \subsection{Data Collection System Requirements}

-The decision making problem can be modeled as a discounted infinite-horizon Markov Decision Process (MDP), where an agent in a state takes actions, observes next states and receives rewards.
-The agent can be modeled as a stationary policy $\pi(a|s)$, that is the probability of choosing action $a$ in state $s$.
 The problem tackled in this work can be stated as that of creating a data collection system for obtaining expert demonstrations $\tau_E$ of state-action trajectories such that i) it is as suitable as possible for task-agnostic demonstration-based RL methods, ii) the VICES action space~\cite{martin2019variable} is chosen in the problem formulation, and iii) the system is usable by the widest possible range of researchers.

 To fulfill the three points aforementioned, we formulate the following requirements developed according to insights gathered from the works in Section \ref{sec:rel_work}: